Travel World Planet

 Thai food is just as, if not more, popular as Thai massage.
 Of course, you can eat all the Thai food you can stand while in Bangkok, but if you want to take more home with you than a doggy bag, you can attend one of the many cooking schools in the area to learn to prepare the delicious meals yourself.

-If you’re in the mood for some high glitz and glamor entertainment – complete with beautiful performers in gorgeous costumes in ritzy surroundings – a visit to the Calypso Cabaret should be on your To Do List.
+If you’re in the mood for some high glitz and glamour entertainment – complete with beautiful performers in gorgeous costumes in ritzy surroundings – a visit to the Calypso Cabaret should be on your To-Do List.
 The entertainers in this venue sing and dance their hearts out in such a way that you’ll completely forget they are actually transvestite female impersonators.

 Exit mobile version